brry/course/uni.md

 - apply functions to arrays (elegant coding)
 - develop an R package
 - version control with Rstudio, git & github
+- extreme value statistics
 - ...

 ### homework

-You can send me your homework solutions if you want comments.
+You can send me your part 1 homework solutions if you want comments.
 Aditionally, we'll take time at the beginning of each session for homework questions.

 **Session 1**